 What are the ACTs and SATs?

-The short answer?
-Yes, you do.
+The short answer: yes, you probably do.

 If you’re unsure how to improve your current GPA or how to write your college essay, C2 Education can help.